How do I stop my dog from CHEWING??? (Satisfy your dog’s need to chew without making it a bad habit)

 “Give your dog a bone to chew after they have had a full meal.
 Hungry dogs (or dogs rarely offered bones) are more likely to swallow a bone whole or break it apart and swallow large chunks.
 Once you know your dog safely chews knucklebones, they’re a great meal replacement if you’re instituting intermittent fasting with your dog.
 The pumpkin-filled, marrow-free bones are an excellent meal replacement if your pooch needs to lose weight.” -Dr. Karen Becker, DVM (Mercola Healthy Pets)

-Edible bones (whole or coarsely ground) in the form of a “meaty mix” patty are one of the best, easiest ways to include healthy raw bone into your pet’s diet without raw bones for chewing if you are looking for another alternative and don’t’ have a “chewer.”
+Raw, edible bones are the easiest ways to include healthy raw bone into your pet’s diet without raw bones for chewing if you are looking for another alternative and don’t’ have a “chewer.”

 Raw, whole bones can make quite a mess as your dog gnaws on them.
 I either offer them outdoors, or in the crate with a towel or something down that I can throw in the wash, or a crate tray that I can sanitize.